elonganrochester/ADATscan/results/benjamini_hochberg/dmel/README.txt

-Results for ADATscan for D melanogaster genes with Banjamini-Hochberg correction (FDR = 0.01)
+Results for ADATscan for D melanogaster genes with Benjamini-Hochberg correction (FDR = 0.01)